bondy-io/bondy_docs/docs/reference/api_gateway/specification.md

 The API Specification evaluation performed incrementally in two stages:

 1. **_During loading, validation and parsing_**.
-All API Specification expressions will be evaluated to either a (final) value or a `future`.
-Futures occur when an expression dependes directly or indirectly (transitive closure) on HTTP request data.
+All API Specification expressions will be evaluated to either a (final) value or a `promise`.
+Promises occur when an expression dependes directly or indirectly (transitive closure) on HTTP request data.
 This results in a context object.
 1. **_During HTTP request handling at runtime_**.
-The context created in the first stage is updated with the HTTP request data and the API Specification is evaluated again using the updated context, yielding the actions to be performed with all futures evaluated to values (grounded).
+The context created in the first stage is updated with the HTTP request data and the API Specification is evaluated again using the updated context, yielding the actions to be performed with all promises evaluated to values (grounded).

 ### Recursive Evaluation
 The evaluation of the expressions in the API Gateway Specification is done by passing the [API Context](#api-context) recursively throughout the specification object tree.